 All the measurements for the riding assessment part of the study were gathered using a stand-alone recorder (Brüel & Kjær LAN-XI NOTAR) and Brüel & Kjær triaxial accelerometers mounted on both handles, both footrests, and one on the seat.
 In addition, the velocity was recorded using GPS technology.

 The footrests varied significantly in design from each other.
 Measurements were done on pedals or platforms, which were different shapes, depending on the motorbike model.
 Different types of accelerometers were used, depending on whether the footrest had a rubber surface, and the mounting was done with or without an adapter.
 In one case, a magnet adapter was used.
-Data was recorded using the LAN-XI with a mobile power supply installed on the driver’s seat in a seat-bag.
-Finally, data analysis was car-ried out using Brüel & Kjær’s PULSE Reflex™.
+Data were recorded using the LAN-XI with a mobile power supply installed on the driver’s seat in a seat-bag.
+Finally, data analysis was carried out using Brüel & Kjær’s PULSE Reflex™

 Testing different conditions